Confucianism: Governance

 Confucianism, despite supporting the importance of obeying national authority, places this obedience under absolute moral principles that curbed the willful exercise of power, rather than being unconditional.
-Submission to authority (tsun wang) was only taken within the context of the moral obligations that rulers had toward their subjects, in particular benevolence (jen).
-Confucianism — including the most pro-authoritarian scholars such as Xunzi — has always recognised the Right of revolution against tyranny.
+Submission to authority was only taken within the context of the moral obligations that rulers had toward their subjects, in particular ren.
+Confucians—including the most pro-authoritarian scholars such as Xunzi—have always recognised the right of revolution against tyranny.